 Digitization has transformed our world.
 How we live, work, play, and learn have all changed.
 Every organization that wants to deliver the services that customers and employees demand must protect its network.
 Network security also helps you protect proprietary information from attack.
 Ultimately it protects your reputation.

 Not every user should have access to your network.
-To keep out potential attackers, you need to recognize each user and each device.
+You need to recognize each user and device to keep out potential attackers.
 Then you can enforce your security policies.
 You can block noncompliant endpoint devices or give them only limited access.
 This process is network access control (NAC).

 NETWORK Behavioral analytics

 To detect abnormal network behavior, you must know what normal behavior looks like.
 Behavioral analytics tools automatically discern activities that deviate from the norm.
 Your security team can then better identify indicators of compromise that pose a potential problem and quickly remediate threats.